michaelpar24-hue/CO-513---Microprocessors-and-Microcontrollers---Michael-Tomas-M.-Par/README.md

-This repository contains my lab activities, codes, and projects for CO 513.
+This repository contains my weekly activities, codes, and projects for CO 513.
 It includes programs written in ARM Assembly Language and exercises on microprocessor and microcontroller concepts.